Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection: Conclusions

 \section{Conclusions}

 This paper has derived an approximate GCI fusion rule for PMB densities.
 The only approximation involved is to approximate the power of a PMB by an unnormalised PMB, which is an upper bound.
-The rest of the GCI fusion rule is closed-form and yields a PMBM that accounts for all possible assignments of Bernoulli components among the two PMB densities.
+The rest of the GCI fusion rule is in closed form and yields a PMBM that accounts for all possible assignments of Bernoulli components among the two PMB densities.
 The proposed fusion rule is applicable to any PMB filter, for instance, (track-oriented) PMB filter \cite{Williams15b}, (measurement-oriented) PMB filter \cite{Williams15b}, variational PMB filter \cite{Williams15}, PMB filters for extended object tracking \cite{Xia22} or PMB filters for co-existing point and extended object tracking \cite{Angel21}.
 The fusion rule can also be applied to any PMBM filter by performing a PMB projection beforehand.
+The fusion rule has also been extended to deal with sensors with limited FoVs by applying different fusion coefficients in different areas.

-Future work includes the application of this fusion rule to large networks via the use of consensus \cite{Battistelli13}.
+Future work includes the application of this fusion rule to large networks via consensus \cite{Battistelli13} and the extension of this fusion rule to PMBMs.
 Another line of future work is the distributed recovery of trajectory information by each agent, for instance, using the sequence of filtered PMB densities and backward simulation \cite{Xia22b}.

 {}

 { Supplemental material: ``Distributed Poisson multi-Bernoulli filtering via generalised covariance intersection''}{ }

 \appendices{}